zmjones/edarf/README.md

 Convenience functions useful for exploratory data analysis using random forests.
-Developed by [Zachary M. Jones](http://zmjones.com) and [Fridolin Linder](http://polisci.la.psu.edu/people/fjl128) in support of "[Data Mining as Exploratory Data Analysis](https://github.com/zmjones/datamining)."
+Developed by [Zachary M. Jones](http://zmjones.com) in support of "[Data Mining as Exploratory Data Analysis](https://github.com/zmjones/datamining)."

 This package allows you to easily calculate the partial dependence of an arbitrarily large set of explanatory variables on the response given a fitted random forest from [party](http://cran.r-project.org/web/packages/party/index.html), [randomForestSRC](http://cran.r-project.org/web/packages/randomForestSRC/index.html), and [randomForest](http://cran.r-project.org/web/packages/randomForest/index.html).